dokester/BayesicFitting/README.md

    * Comment out NeuralNetModel (not yet available) and some typos.
 ## What's new in versions 2.5.2
    * Two more bugs smashed (in StartEngine and Prior)
+## What's new in versions 2.5.3
+   * Averaging of circular variables
+   * Update of static class attributes

 ## Content